 Sometimes the marketplace imposes limits beyond those in ASTM C618.
 For example, there is no limit on the alkali content of fly ash in ASTM C618.
 However, customers may be reluctant to use a high-alkali fly ash with an aggregate that is susceptible to alkali-silica reaction.
 In that case, we work with our clients to verify that the performance of the fly ash in concrete will be acceptable.
 For example, we may test combinations of the fly ash with portland cement using ASTM C1567 to see which ones work best.

 Fly ashes that don’t meet ASTM C618

 Some fly ashes really don’t meet ASTM C618–not even close.
 That’s no reason to give up on them, but it does require a different approach.
 One possible use for them is in geopolymer concrete.
 Geopolymers are combinations of industrial byproducts and minimally processed natural materials that are able to harden and gain strength like portland cement.
 The technology is still very new.
-However, the possibility of making concrete with a much smaller carbon footprint is generating a lot of interest in the construction industry.
+However, the possibility of making concrete with a much smaller carbon footprint, or even net zero concrete, is generating a lot of interest in the construction industry.

 Another possibility is to use the fly ash to make cement.
 That is, you can reformulate the combination of limestone, clay, and other materials to incorporate the fly ash into the raw kiln feed.
 The fly ash displaces other components that you’d have to mine and grind to the appropriate size.
 You save on electrical energy (for grinding), mineral resources, and the cost of placing the fly ash in a landfill.